A Note on Likelihood Ratio Tests for Models with Latent Variables: Discussion

 This paper focuses on the situations where the true model is exactly a singular or boundary point of the parameter space.
 However, the LRT can also be problematic when the true model is near a singular or boundary point.
 A recent article by \cite{mitchelletal:2019} provides a treatment of this problem, where a finite sample approximating distribution is derived for LRT.

 Besides the singularity and boundary issues, the asymptotic distribution may be inaccurate when the dimension of the parameter space is relatively high comparing with the sample size.
 This problem has been intensively studied in statistics and a famous result is the Bartlett correction which provides a way to improve the $\chi^2$ approximation \citep{bartlett1937properties,bickel1990decomposition,cordeiro1983improved,box1949general,lawley1956general,wald1943tests}.
-When the regularity conditions do not hold, the form of Bartlett correction will be different.
+When the regularity conditions do not hold, the classical form of Bartlett correction may no longer be suitable.
 A general form of Bartlett correction remains to be developed, which is left for future investigation.

 \newenvironment{proof}[1][Proof]{ \textbf{#1.} }{\ \rule{0.5em}{0.5em}}

 { Appendix}